 Actonel with Calcium Side Effects

-Note: This document contains side effect information about calcium carbonate / risedronate.
-Some of the dosage forms listed on this page may not apply to the brand name Actonel with Calcium.
+Note: This page contains information about the side effects of calcium carbonate / risedronate.
+Some of the dosage forms included on this document may not apply to the brand name Actonel with Calcium.

 For the Consumer